👨🏽🎓 Short Bio

 Apr 17, 2022: I’ll be interning with Microsoft’s Cryptography and Privacy group over the summer!

-Sep 15, 2021: Our paper on robust asynchronous secret sharing was accepted to NDSS 2022!
+Sep 15, 2021: Our paper on robust asynchronous secret sharing will appear at NDSS 2022!

 Apr 7, 2021: I’ll be starting my PhD in Computer Science at UC Berkeley in August!